View All Related Blog Posts→

 Personally, I think that’s pretty cool.

-So I’ll tell you why I believe it to be safest, and you can make your own mind up.
+I’ll tell you why I believe it to be one of the safest ways to get around Sri Lanka, and you can make your own mind up.

 First off, if you are honestly a good driver who is self-aware and does not break the rules, then renting and driving a tuk tuk in Sri Lanka is no more dangerous than driving on your roads at home.